broblocodex/5-minute-tutorials/video3/use-cases.md

 ## 4) Party arrival VFX

-- Add a RemoteEvent named "Teleported" under the portal.
+- Use Step 03 (remoteevent).
+Add a RemoteEvent named "Teleported" under the portal.
 On client, spawn a sparkle at arrival.
 ```lua
 -- Client (LocalScript in StarterPlayerScripts)
 local rs = game:GetService("ReplicatedStorage")